silnrsi/font-gentium/documentation/source/resources.md

 ## Requirements

-These fonts are supported by all major operating systems (macOS, Windows, Linux-based, iOS, and Android), however the extent of that support depends on the individual OS and application.
+These fonts are supported by all major operating systems (macOS, Windows, Linux-based, iOS, and Android).
+However, the extent of that support depends on the individual OS and application.

 ## Installation